-The entire trauma casualty and the emergency has been shifted to the AIIMS' main emergency.
+The entire trauma casualty and the emergency have been shifted to the AIIMS’ main emergency.

 “Doctors at AIIMS are currently providing teleconsultations to all follow-up patients in an effort to reduce the need for them to visit the facility during the lockdown.
 Around 1000 teleconsultations are being provided per day in different departments in total and these figures are going up,” Vij said.

-The CoNTeC phone number (+91 9115444155) can be dialled from anywhere in the country/world for OPD appointments and also used as a public helpline.
+The contact phone number (+91 9115444155) can be dialed from anywhere in the country/world for OPD appointments and is also used as a public helpline.

 An AIIMS sub-committee earlier was asked to prepare a blueprint for smooth restoration of OPD and non-emergency surgery services.